hapax/hapax.github.io/assets/chuzenji.md

 A convenience store is a good place to visit eternity.

-On the northern shore, Chuzenji has a single backstreet, pitched up the hill at Kegon waterfall in the east (the middle of the "V"), and running like a droplet back into the lake as the road crawls westward.
+On the northern shore, Chuzenji has a single backstreet, pitched up the hill the middle of the "V", and running like a droplet back into the lake as the road crawls westward.
 Little Forest Inn is near the westward fall, cushioned in between an enormous shed and an empty weedlot.